 You can download Charles from its official website, which offers a 30-day trial.
 After the trial, you can purchase a license.
 To learn how to use the tool, check out this comprehensive documentation.

 Adops Tools for Debugging

 1. Headerbid Expert

-Headerbid Expert is a browser extension so you can access it from the Chrome Web Store.
+Headerbid Expert is easily accessible from the Chrome Web Store.

 2. Chrome Dev Tools

-If you do not want to depend on a website for doing the calculations, then you can use the formulas given in our blog post to create Google/Microsoft sheets.
+If you prefer not to rely on a website for calculations, you can use the formulas provided in our blog post.

 3. Google Publisher Console